MichelleMengzhi/forensic_grographic_corrdinate_prediction/application/README.md

 ## Introduction

-This is the workflow of the pipeline to predict forensic georgic coordinate.
+This is the workflow of the pipeline to predict forensic georgic coordinates.

 There are 2 main steps: